dfinity/motoko/doc/md/canister-maintenance/compatibility.md

 ## Dual interface evolution

-An upgrade is safe provided that the Candid interface evolves to a subtype and the stable interface evolves to a compatible one: a stable variable must either be newly declared, or re-declared at a super type of its old type.
+An upgrade is safe provided that the Candid interface evolves to a subtype and the stable interface evolves to a compatible one: a stable variable must either be newly declared, or re-declared at a supertype of its old type.

 Consider the following four versions of the counter example: